OfficeDev/office-js-docs/reference/outlook/1.2/Body.md

 Adds the specified content to the beginning of the item body.

 The `prependAsync` method inserts the specified string at the beginning of the item body.
-After insertion, the cursor is returned to it's original place, relative to the inserted content.
+After insertion, the cursor is returned to its original place, relative to the inserted content.

 When including links in HTML markup, you can disable online link preview by setting the `id` attribute on the anchor (`<a>`) to `LPNoLP`.
 For example: